-- Electronics Day – Students bring to class for a day their favorite technological devices.
+- Electronics Day – The children bring to class for a day their favorite technological devices.

-- Extra Points – Upper elementary teachers may appreciate this whole class reward.
+- Extra Points – Upper elementary kids may appreciate this prize.
 Gift learners with extra points to count towards a final grade.

 - Flashlight Frenzy – Get a hold of a decent flashlight or two, turn off the classroom lights, and then zig-zag the light around the room.
 Kids absolutely love it!

-- Free Seat Day – Permit students to sit wherever they want in the classroom, whether it be on the carpet, centers station, kidney table, bare floor, or at a friend’s desk.
+- Free Seat Day – Permit them to sit wherever they want in the classroom, whether it be on the carpet, centers station, kidney table, bare floor, or at a friend’s desk.

-- Free Time – Give students about 30 minutes to an hour of class time to do whatever they wish.
+- Free Time – Give the children about 30 minutes to an hour of class time to do whatever they wish.
 They must keep their voices at appropriate levels and remain respectful of others.

-- Indoor Recess – Even if it’s sunny outside, permit students to stay indoors to play their favorite games, draw, chat, etc.
+- Indoor Recess – Even if it’s sunny outside, let them stay indoors to play their favorite games, draw, chat, etc.

-- Lower Grade Mentors – Similar to reading buddies, mentoring showcases students’ “expertise” by allowing them to teach another student (ideally a younger child) a specific skill, strategy, or project.
+- Lower Grade Mentors – Similar to reading buddies, mentoring showcases students’ “expertise” by allowing them to teach others (ideally a younger child) a specific skill, strategy, or project.
 You choose the theme or subject.